Waterstone Clinic offers fertility treatments using donor sperm to couples (heterosexual and same-sex couples) and single women.

 All donors have to go through a rigorous screening process.
 This includes:

-- Blood tests are performed to detect:
+- Blood tests including:

 - Blood type and Rhesus status